|

 lowest level of desire is the desire

-fed, but, as they grow, they begin to want to be fed.
-They need attention,
+they grow, they begin to desire food.
+They need attention, and, as they

-and, as they grow, they want to be given attention.
-They need to sleep, and,
+grow, they desire attention.
+They need to sleep, and, as they grow,

 |